 December 16, 1961: TV viewers in the greater New York City area were treated to a broadcast of For Me And My Gal, and this great artwork.
 Luckily it was being broadcast at 11 p.m. on a Friday night, meaning Garland fans didn’t need to call in sick to work to watch it (as often happened in those pre-home-media years).

-December 16, 1961: Here is footage of Judy arriving in Rome, Italy, for a short vacation before returning home to the U.S. to spend the holidays with husband Sid Luft and the rest of her family.
+December 16, 1961: Here is footage of Judy arriving in Rome, Italy, for a short vacation before returning home to the U.S. to spend the holidays with her husband Sid Luft and the rest of her family.
 Judy had just been in Berlin, Germany, for the opening of her latest film, Judgment at Nuremberg.

 December 16, 1966: Columnist Sheilah Graham reported on Judy’s financial woes and the fact that she would have to sell her home to pay back taxes.

-December 16, 1967: Here are notices for the first only time that I Could Go On Singing was broadcast nationwide in the U.S. which took place Thursday, December 21st when CBS showcased the film as their “Thursday Night Movie” broadcast in primetime.
+December 16, 1967: Here are notices for the first time that I Could Go On Singing was broadcast nationwide in the U.S. which took place Thursday, December 21st when CBS showcased the film as their “Thursday Night Movie” broadcast in primetime.

 December 16, 1968: Capitol Records had a series of “Deluxe Sets” that featured star-driven compilations, and of course Judy was a part of the lineup.